Learning-Dashboard/LD-si_assessment/README.md

 # LD-si_assessment
-Component that uses Bayesian Networks to estimate the assessment for Strategic Indicators
+Component that uses Bayesian Networks to estimate the assessment for Strategic Indicators.

 ## Main Functionality
 This library uses Bayesian Networks for computing Strategic Indicators.